-Santander UK plc (the Company) and its subsidiaries (together Santander UK or the Santander UK group) may from time to time make written or oral forward-looking statements.
+Santander UK Group Holdings plc (the Company) and its subsidiaries (together Santander UK or the Santander UK group) may from time to time make written or oral forward-looking statements.
 The Company makes written forward-looking statements in this Annual Report and may also make forward-looking statements in its periodic reports to the SEC on Forms 20-F and 6-K, in its offering circulars and prospectuses, in press releases and other written materials and in oral statements made by its officers, directors or employees to third parties.
-Examples of such forward-looking statements
+Examples of such forward-looking statements include, but are not limited to:

-- projections or expectations of revenues, costs, profit (or loss), earnings (or loss) per share, dividends, capital structure or other financial items or ratios; - statements of plans, objectives or goals of Santander UK or its management, including those related to products or services - statements of future economic performance; and - statements of assumptions underlying such statement
+- projections or expectations of revenues, costs, profit (or loss), earnings (or loss) per share, dividends, capital structure or other financial items or ratios; - statements of plans, objectives or goals of Santander UK or its management, including those related to products or services - statements of future economic performance; and - statements of assumptions underlying such statements